click2install/xumacoin/README.md

 ## How to tell my master node is "actually" running properly
 Sometimes it looks like your masternode is running, when looking at your wallet but it is not always the case.
 To check it is running you can do the follwing test.

-NOTE: that if you clicked “Start” soon after you ran your node on the VPS, there is a good chance the wallet says it is “ENABLED” when it actually isn’t, you need to perform the steps below to make sure it is.
+If you started your masternode from your wallet soon after you ran your node on the VPS, there is a good chance the wallet says it is “ENABLED” when it actually isn’t, you need to perform the steps below to make sure it is.
 It is best to wait until the node is synced to the current date before starting your node from the wallet, this not only ensures it starts properly, but it also allows you to more easily see the log output.

 ### Check the log files on the VPS
 Login to the VPS and run `tail -f /home/<username>/.xuma/mainnet/debug.log` where `<username>` is the username you installed your node with using the script above.

-This will `continutally` show the last 10 or so lines of the log file until we cancel it (at the end of this section).
+This will `continually` show the last 10 or so lines of the log file until we cancel it (at the end of this section).

-Note, if you see many lines that look like:
+Note, you see many lines that look like:

 ```
 ProcessBlock: ORPHAN BLOCK 16, prev=89f920965c1bfa54535be2121ec84c4c060eebc5ef0075f9979852c486473f5d